turtleisaac/Nds4j/README.md

 **Nds4j** is a <u>**WIP**</u> Java library that can help you read, modify and create a few types of files used in Nintendo DS games, with many more coming soon.

+*Note:* DSi Enhanced ROMs are currently not fully supported.
+Opening them using Nds4j will have adverse effects on your ROM.

 > Author: Turtleisaac

 This project started off as a replacement for a few Java packages which are still used by Java tool developers in the Pokémon